mariusherlea/php-hackathon-2021/README.md

 In this section, please provide a brief overview of the design of your application and highlight the main components and the interaction between them.

 User can register to many programme with the restriction that the programme have distinct room and a user can't be in same time in two rooms.
+Admin can create only one programme with only one room and only one time frame.
+Programme can have de number of user acceptep by the capacity of room reserved for.

 ###  Implementation